-Chateau Giscours MargauxThird Growth, Bordeaux wine producer profile, with wine tasting notes, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Giscours Margaux Third Growth with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, the history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Giscours was first written about in 1330.
 At the time, it was listed on historical records as a fortified property.
 The first reference to Giscours for making Bordeaux wine dates back to 1552.
 Skipping ahead to slightly more modern times, before the start of the French Revolution, Chateau Giscours belonged to the Saint-Simon family.

-In 1976, the then-owner of the chateau Tari, who was also the Secretary General of the Association des Grandes Crus Classes, was selected as one of 11 judges to take part in the historic “Judgment of Paris” wine competition when the results of a blind tasting had many California wines beating much more famous wines from Bordeaux.
+In 1976, the then-owner of the chateau, Tari, who was also the Secretary-General of the Association des Grandes Crus Classes, was selected as one of 11 judges to take part in the historic “Judgment of Paris” wine competition when the results of a blind tasting had many California wines beating much more famous wines from Bordeaux.

 More than making wine takes place at the Left Bank estate of Chateau Giscours.
 The Bordeaux Giscours Cricket Club in the Aquitaine Division of the French National League uses the fields at Giscours as their home base.

 Alexander van Beek arrived at Giscours in 1995.
 Alexander van Beek started out at the estate with plans to spend 2 weeks during the harvest.
 He was later promoted to managing director.